Kymberly has managed many chronic illnesses for 25+ years, including sciatica, costochondritis, fibromyalgia, PTSD, endometriosis, and more.

-Schedule in short rest breaks - perhaps after meetings, or every hour.
-A lunch break with a short walk, or even just simple stretches in the workplace bathroom can help reduce pain, clear a foggy mind and increase productivity, not just for fibromites!
+Schedule short rest breaks—perhaps after meetings or every hour.
+A lunch break with a short walk or even just simple stretches in the workplace bathroom can help reduce pain, clear a foggy mind and increase productivity, not just for fibromites!

-Some workplaces offer flex-time - you can come in later or leave earlier, as long as your hours for the week balance appropriately.
-If, like me, you find it easier to work through the bran fog with fewer distractions and people around you talking, this is useful.
+Some workplaces offer flex-time—you can come in later or leave earlier, as long as your hours for the week balance appropriately.
+If, like me, you find it easier to work through the brain fog with fewer distractions and people around you talking, this is useful.

-Perhaps your workplace would consider telecommuting - working from home occasionally, or one day a week, where you have the flexibility to rest, set your own heating and cooling levels, can do great things for fibromyalgia symptoms.
+Perhaps your workplace would consider telecommuting; working from home occasionally, or one day a week, where you have the flexibility to rest and set your own heating and cooling levels, can do great things for fibromyalgia symptoms.

 Placing items that are regularly used in easy-to-reach locations can reduce the amount of energy spent during a work day.
 See if you can re-organize your workplace to be more efficient and less strenuous.